x

 • Lay as close to the floor of the car as possible to reduce the heat you’re exposed to.

 • Drink as many fluids as you can while sheltering near the floor.
-This will help keep you cool and prevent severe dehydration due to heat.
+This will help to keep you cool and prevent severe dehydration due to heat.

 Should you have to drive away from or through a wildfire: